ibm-cloud-docs/account/cc-working-with.md

 Emissions are attributed based on the type of data available.
 Sometimes, usage data is tied directly to individual data centers, while in others only regional or power-level data is provided.
 So, the method of attribution varies, can ensure that emissions are distributed fairly and reflect the actual energy characteristics of each data center.
 The following are considered when emissions are assigned:

-* DC-level usage data: Most classic services provide usage data at the data center level, except for {{site.data.keyword.containershort_notm}} Classic.
+* Data center-level usage data: Most classic services provide usage data at the data center level, except for {{site.data.keyword.containershort_notm}} Classic.
 For these services, emissions can be attributed directly, since consumption is mapped to the specific data center.
 * Region-level power data only: When only regional power data is available, the total consumption for that region is divided equally among all active data centers within it.
-* DC-level power data available: When a data center's power data is available, emissions are allocated across data centers based on their actual power usage.
+* Data center-level power data available: When a data center's power data is available, emissions are allocated across data centers based on their actual power usage.
 This means data centers with higher consumption are assigned for a larger share of emissions.

 With this allocation method, the users can:

-1. Measure the carbon impact of workloads in specific data centers.
+* Measure the carbon impact of workloads in specific data centers.
-1. Select low-emission data centers for deployment when options are available.
+* Select low-emission data centers for deployment when options are available.
-1. Report emissions with greater accuracy for sustainability and compliance needs.
+* Report emissions with greater accuracy for sustainability and compliance needs.

 ### Market-based and location-based methodology
 {: #market-location-methodology}